makrai/notes/deFrancis89-chinese-writing.md

     sometimes possible to achieve a more precise dating, as in the case of some solar-eclipse inscriptions during the reign of King Wu Ding (1200-1181 bc) (Keightley 1978:174).
 * 1045 Zhou
-  * Shang for a period of only about a century and a half, that is until the
+  * Shang for a period of only about a century and a half
   * Zhou continue the practice of inscribing on bronze
-  * The earliest identifiable Zhou text is on a bronze vessel with an inscription stating that it was commissioned only eight days after the Zhou victory over the Shang
+  * The earliest identifiable Zhou text is on a bronze vessel with an
+    * inscription stating that it was commissioned only eight days after the Zhou victory over the Shang
   * typical of a large number of vessels cast during the early Zhou period that contained texts
+  * contents
+    * stating the date
-  * stating the date, discussing the meritorious deed which led to the casting of the vessel, noting the generosity of the ruler as represented by the gift of metal, and expressing the desire that future generations take note and use the vessel
+    * discussing the meritorious deed which led to the casting of the vessel,
+    * noting the generosity of the ruler as represented by the gift of metal,
+    * the desire that future generations take note and use the vessel
   * Some of the inscriptions are quite long.
-One that can be precisely dated as incised in the reign of a Zhou king who ruled from 946 to 935 bc contains 284 characters
+One that can be precisely dated as incised in the reign of a Zhou king who ruled from 946 to 935 bc
+    * 284 characters
   * practice continued until the early Han period (206 bc-9 ad) (Mickel 1986:295)

-* overshadowed by Zhou texts written with a brush on bamboo, wood, and silk, and carved on stone and other hard substances.
-These materials were the
+* overshadowed by Zhou texts written with a brush on bamboo, wood, and silk, and carved on stone and other hard substances
-  * basis of the extensive literary remains that survive from before the
+  * basis of the extensive literary remains that survive from before the paper
   * paper in the second century ad: a considerable increase in output,
-  * block-printing about 600 ad and then, well before Gutenberg, of printing from movable type.
-This resulted in
+  * block-printing about 600 ad and then
+  * of printing from movable type well before Gutenberg
   * a veritable explosion of publications
   * The total Chinese output prior to the nineteenth century may have exceeded that of the rest of the world combined.
 * long period, huge area
-  * a long period, more than three thousand years, and in a
+  * a long period, more than three thousand years
-  * huge area populated by people who commanded various forms of speech that have conventionally been grouped together as "Chinese."
-This term is an
+  * huge area populated by people who commanded various forms of speech that have conventionally been grouped together as "Chinese"
   * at least eight present-day varieties of what are usually called "dialects"
     * mutually unintelligible, might better be considered parallel to the various languages that make up the Romance group of languages